arjunGbtz/ezy.css-website/docs/colors.md

 ## Custom Colors

-With ezy.css you can now define your own custom colors or override the existing ones.
+With ezy.css you can define your own custom colors or override the existing ones.

 ---